Rupato/ReactJS-Claims-App/README.md

 ### Environment Setup

-Make a new `.env` file inside react project and paste the below config so docker builds
+Create a .env file in the React project and add the following configuration for the Docker build.

 # Ports Configuration